runrig-coop/hedgerows/index.md

 enshrined the peasantry's rights to forage and graze their animals on common lands.
 It was the first time I'd heard the longer history of the English commons and its eventual enclosure.
-More recently I was reminded of the poem when Linebaugh recited it once again in a 2021 podcast interview.
-The podcast was _Frontiers in Commoning_, hosted by David Bollier, a fact I would soon come to realize was no coincidence.
+More recently I was reminded of the poem when Linebaugh recited it once again in an interview with David Bollier, a fact I would soon come to realize was no coincidence.

-Genna's comments fused the final conceptual linkage between enclosure, as a plain matter of historical record, and the more erudite legal and socioeconomic theories I'd been reading about but struggling to grasp.
-I couldn't really get my head around the principle of usufruct and its distinction from real property rights (_jus in re propria_).
-Usufruct grants the rightsholder both the free use and the benefits (or "fruits") of an asset, what are termed _usus_ and _fructus_ in civil law, respectively.
-Real property ownership grants all of that plus the right to dispose of (_abusus_) the asset however they see fit.
-That can entail consuming, selling, irreversibly altering or destroying it.[^jus] This is also known as the _alienation_ of property in English common law.
-Now when I viewed these concepts in light of universal access to nature, I couldn't see how any one person could be granted exclusive rights of alienation over anything in nature — at least anything of substantial size — if it was not first enclosed.
+Genna's comments fused together the final conceptual links between enclosure — as a plain matter of historical record — and the more erudite legal and socioeconomic theories I'd been reading about but struggling to grasp.
+I couldn't really get my head around the principle of "usufruct" and its distinction from real property rights (_jus in re propria_).
+Usufruct grants the rightsholder both the free use and benefits or gains of an asset.
+These are termed _usus_ and _fructus_ respectively in civil law; hence, _usufruct_.
+Real property ownership grants all of that plus the right to dispose of the asset (_abusus_) however one sees fit.
+That can include consuming, selling, irrevocably modifying or destroying it.[^jus] What I struggled with most was how the entitlement to use an asset and its products differed substantially from the right to sell or consume it.
+Weren't those just other ways to use it?
+It seemed redundant.
-The pronouncements of the law are critical to the enforcement of many rights, but absolute property rights are seldom achieved by fiat alone.
-Some mechanism for enclosing the asset almost always seems to accompany legal protections, or even precede them.
-This holds true whether the "thing of nature" is a strip of land closed off by a fence or hedgerow, or intellectual property (IP) like software or digital media.

 [^jus]: In civil or Roman law, the Latin terms would translate:
     [_jus in re propria_](https://www.lsd.law/define/jus-in-re-propria),